joannmei/cis4400joannmei/README.md

 Repository Structure

-/data: Includes both the original and processed datasets.

-/notebooks: Contains Jupyter notebooks that detail the exploratory data analysis and modeling process.

-/src: Source code for data processing, model building, and evaluation.
+/src: Contains the source code for the entire project, including data processing, modeling, and evaluation scripts.

-/visualizations: Consists of plots and insights from the visualization efforts.

 Future Work